 Our session length is either one hour or 90 minutes – we usually recommend 90 minute sessions when the child is over 12 years old.
 We are not usually able to work with children under the age of 7.
 Sessions are usually outside and/ or in the indoor arena with the horses although when it is cold we can also work in the heated office with the cats.
 While with the horses, riding can be an option in time but this is low key and not a huge focus of the sessions – we focus more upon the relationship that develops between a client and horse and the opportunities that arise from this.
 We also draw on a lot of story telling with and about the horses.

-As of January 1, 2018 our rate is $150/ hour plus GST and we do bill for the intake session.
+As of April 1, 2019 our rate is $170/ hour plus GST and we do bill for the intake session.
 We provide you with a receipt which you may be able to submit for reimbursement if you have a health insurance plan and/ or for tax purposes.
 We ask for payment in advance by EMT and for 48 hours notice for all cancellations.